JRobertson90/PuzzleSolver/README.md

 Created by Jason Robertson - 7/13/2014

+By the way, in case you were wondering, I completed all the puzzles myself before writing this code.
+I mainly just did this for fun.
+If you want all the solutions to every puzzle in the puzzle retreat app, plus the ones that never got created, or the ones created by users (if there were such a thing) then you've come to the right place!

 # Drawing the puzzle
 1. In a simple text file, use the symbols explained below to draw the puzzle.
 2. The board must be a rectangle.